 This performance event changed the landscape of contemporary art across the globe and laid the groundwork for future generations of composers and interdisciplinary artists.
 As the exhibition title and John Cage’s own words make clear, Cage wished only “to free Zen of any responsibility for [his] actions,” yet his profound influence continues to be seen, heard, and experienced through his work and the work of friends and countless followers.
 Don’t Blame it on ZEN: The Way of John Cage and Friends presents works by Cage and his contemporaries including Nam June Paik, Yoko Ono, Laurie Anderson, David Byrne, Robert Rauschenberg, and M.C.
 Richards as well as those deeply influenced by his work and teachings such as composer Matana Roberts, artist and performer Aki Onda, interdisciplinary artist Andrew Deutsch, and abstract turntablist Maria Chavez.

 Featured Artists Include: John Cage, Laurie Anderson, Glenn Branca, David Byrne, Maria Chavez, Philip Corner, Andrew Deutsch, Peter Greenaway, Ann Hamilton, Lejaren Hiller, James Klosty, Alison Knowles, Shigeko Kubota, Christian Marclay, Charlotte Moorman, Olivier Mosset, Dave Muller, Michael Oldenberg, Aki Onda, Yoko Ono, Nam June Paik, Ben Patterson, Robert Rauschenberg, M.C.
-Richards, Matana Roberts, and Lawrence Voytek.
+Richards, Matana Roberts, The Art Guys, Stephen Vitiello, and Lawrence Voytek.

 Header: John Cage, HAIKU, 1952.
 Printed by Carroll Williams, Black Mountain College Music Press.
 Edition of 300.
 Drawing Matter Collection.